rackerlabs/docs-aws/docs/aws-accounts/aws-root-credentials.rst

   `AWS Identity and Access Management <https://manage.rackspace.com/aws/docs/product-guide/access_and_permissions/aws_iam.html#aws-iam>`_)

-For the specific tasks that require AWS account root user permission, a small set of the FAWS Rackers can carry out the tasks.
+For the specific tasks that require AWS account root user permission, a small set of FAWS Rackers can carry out the tasks.

 **How does Rackspace secure and store root credentials?**